codjo/codjo-documentation-migration/README.md

 This repository exists to report all documentation migration issues.

-Feel fre to add issues : https://github.com/codjo/codjo-documentation-migration/issues/new
+Feel free to add issues : https://github.com/codjo/codjo-documentation-migration/issues/new PLEASE add a Tag with the library name.

 If you are very powerfull, fix them ;-)